mattjh1/mattjh-blog/content/post/kcna-part3.md

 draft: true
 ---

-In this third part of the series, we’ll dive into the fundamentals of **Containers** and **Kubernetes**.
+In this third part of the series, we’ll dive into the fundamentals of **Containers**, crucial to understanding the benefits that container orchestration via **Kubernetes** bring.
 You’ll gain insights into how containerization revolutionizes application deployment and management, while Kubernetes provides the orchestration needed for scalability and resilience.
-Lets explore the power of containers and Kubernetes in modern application development.
+Lets explore the power of containers in modern application development.

 <!--more-->